zeke/zeke.sikelianos.com/npm-and-github-automation-with-heroku/index.md

 heroku create my-npm-bot
 ```

 Unlike a typical Heroku app, this app doesn't have a `web` process.
-It doesn't
+There's
-have a web address and it cant be viewed in a web browser.
+no web server listening on a port and serving requests.
 It's just an app on
 a faceless computer in the cloud that will wake up on occasion to do your bidding.

 ## Heroku Buildpacks